agentultra/Horton/README.md

 TODO
 ----

-- packaging
 - documentation
-- pygame rendering
-- examples
+- more examples
+- an optimized render